peerylab/Disturbance_raster_maker/README.md

 ## Output
 The code generates a raster for each year, with the following values.
 Users can decide how they want to consolidate the data, depending on their needs and research questions

+Any variable that ranges across multiple values is indicated by "*", where the start of the range corresponds to an MMI value of 0 and the top of the range corresponds to an MMI value of 100.
+Note that MMI cannot logically be mapped to post-fire fuel management or salvage because it would be difficult to differentiate MMI change between post-fire effects and fuel management / salvage effects

 - 5000 = high severity fire
+- 4500 = mod severity fire
-- 4000 = low/mod severity fire
+- 4000 = low severity fire
-- 3175 = post-high severity fire salvage
+- 3500 = post-high severity fire salvage
     - 1-3 years post-fire
     - note this is in USFS only, associated with FACTS activity codes 3132, 4231, and 4232
     - ALSO NOTE that fire takes precedence over this code for the year of the fire, but because of the 4-year temporal span of FACTS polygons, these will show up the year after the fire whether they were completed the year of the fire or the year after
-- 3150 = post-high severity fire fuel management
+- 3300 = post-high severity fire fuel management
     - 1-3 years post-fire
     - note this is in USFS only
     - note that these pixels might have been salvaged
-- 3100 = recently burned at high severity
+- 3000 = recently burned at high severity
     - 1-3 years post-fire
-- 3075 = post-low/moderate sev fire salvage
+- 2500 = post-mod severity fire salvage
     - 1-3 years post-fire
     - note this is in USFS only, associated with FACTS activity codes 3132, 4231, and 4232
+    - ALSO NOTE that fire takes precedence over this code for the year of the fire, but because of the 4-year temporal span of FACTS polygons, these will show up the year after the fire whether they were completed the year of the fire or the year after
-- 3050 = post-low/moderate sev fire fuel management
+- 2300 = post-mod severity fire fuel management
     - 1-3 years post-fire
     - note this is in USFS only
     - note that these pixels might have been salvaged
-- 3000 = recently burned at low/moderate severity
+- 2000 = recently burned at mod severity
     - 1-3 years post-fire
+- 1500 = post-low severity fire salvage
+    - 1-3 years post-fire
+    - note this is in USFS only, associated with FACTS activity codes 3132, 4231, and 4232
+    - ALSO NOTE that fire takes precedence over this code for the year of the fire, but because of the 4-year temporal span of FACTS polygons, these will show up the year after the fire whether they were completed the year of the fire or the year after
+- 1300 = post-low severity fire fuel management
+    - 1-3 years post-fire
+    - note this is in USFS only
+    - note that these pixels might have been salvaged
+- 1000 = recently burned at low severity
+    - 1-3 years post-fire
-- 2000 = non-USFS
+-	999 = non-USFS
-- 475 = salvage without fire
+-	500-600* = salvage without fire
     -	associated with FACTS activity codes 3132, 4231, and 4232
     -	shouldn't be much in this category, but this would happen anytime the completion date is on or one year after the date of the fire, due to the 4-year temporal span on fuel management polygons (2 years before to one year after the completion year)
     -	likely some before / after fire, but should be fire sometime nearby!
-- 300-400 = fuel management
+-	300-400* = fuel management
     -	300 corresponds to an MMI value of 0 within a fuel management polygon
     -	400 corresponds to an MMI value of 100
     -	Note that these pixels definitely were NOT salvaged
-- 100-200 = drought
+-	100-200* = drought/other
-  - 100 corresponds to an MMI value of 0 where there is no fire or fuel management
+    -	100 corresponds to an MMI value of 0 where there is no fire or fuel management or salvage
     -	200 corresponds to an MMI value of 100
     -	Only generated for years where MMI exists
 -	0 = nothing

 ## Prep to run